-• IPX-Peer-Router (0) indicates that the caller is on the Ethernet network and has its own IPX address.

-IPX-Peer-Router is the default.

-• IPX-Peer-Dialin (1) indicates that the caller is a dial-in NetWare client that incorporates PPP software and dial-out hardware, but does not have an Ethernet interface.
-This setting causes the MAX to assign the caller an IPX address derived from the value of
+- IPX-Peer-Router (0) indicates that the caller is on the Ethernet network and has its own IPX address. - IPX-Peer-Router is the default. - IPX-Peer-Dialin (1) indicates that the caller is a dial-in NetWare client that incorporates PPP software and dial-out hardware, but does not have an Ethernet interface.

-In setting causes the MAX to assign the caller an IPX address derived from the value of IPX Pool#.
+This setting causes the MAX to assign the caller an IPX address derived from the value of IPX Pool#.
 If the client does not supply its own unique node number, the MAX assigns a unique node number to the client as well.
 The MAX does not send IPX RIP and SAP advertisements across the connection, and ignores IPX RIP and SAP advertisements it receives from the remote end.
 However, it does respond to IPX RIP and SAP queries it receives from dial-in clients.

-See Also: "Ascend-IPX-Route (174)" on page 9-59 "Ascend-Route-IPX (229)" on page 9-80
+See Also: "Ascend-IPX-Route (174)" on page 9-64 "Ascend-Route-IPX (229)" on page 9-87